home-assistant/home-assistant.io/source/_components/zha.markdown

 ZHA exception and deviation handling:

-Zigbee devices that deviate or do not fully conform from standard specification set by the [Zigbee Alliance](https://www.zigbee.org) may require the development of custom [ZHA Device Handlers](https://github.com/dmulcahey/zha-device-handlers) (a.k.a.
-ZHA quirks handler  implementation) to for all their functions to work properly with the ZHA component in Home Assistant.
+Zigbee devices that deviate from or do not fully conform to the standard specification set by the [Zigbee Alliance](https://www.zigbee.org) may require the development of custom [ZHA Device Handlers](https://github.com/dmulcahey/zha-device-handlers) (ZHA quirks handler implementation) to for all their functions to work properly with the ZHA component in Home Assistant.

 Known working Zigbee radio modules: